Chain murders of Iran: Killings

 The term "chain murders" was first used to describe the murder of six people in late 1998.
 The first two killed were 70-year-old Dariush Forouhar (secretary general of the opposition party, the Nation of Iran Party), and his wife Parvaneh Eskandari, whose mutilated bodies were found in their south Tehran home on 22 November 1998.
 Forouhar received 11 knife wounds and Eskandari 24.
 Their home, which was later ransacked, was thought to be under 24-hour surveillance by the Ministry of Intelligence and National Security of Iran, thus casting suspicion on that ministry for at least complicity in the murder.

 On 2 December 1998, Mohammad Mokhtari, an Iranian writer, left his residence and did not return home.
 A week later his body was identified at the coroner's office.
 The next to disappear was Mohammad Jafar Pouyandeh, an author and "one of the most active translators of the country," whose body was discovered four days after leaving his office on 8 December.
 Pooyandeh and Mokhtari's bodies were both found around Shahriar, a "mini-city" in the south of Tehran, and both had apparently been strangled.
-On the day Pooyandeh's body was found, 12 December 1998, fifty writers called on President Khatami to find the persons behind the crimes.
+On the day Pooyandeh's body was found, 12 December 1998, fifty writers called on President Khatami to find the perpetrators of the killings.

-In the meantime, other suspicious and unsolved murders of dissidents over the previous decade were put forward by reformers as connected: Ahmad Miralaee, Ebrahim Zalzadeh, Ghafar Hosseini, Manouchehr Saneie and his wife Firoozeh Kalantari, Ahmad Tafazzoli.
-The body of Majid Sharif (a translator and journalist who contributed to the banned publication Iran-e-Farda) was found on the side of a Tehran road on 18 November 1998, three days before the discovery of the bodies of Dariush Forouhar and Parvaneh Eskandari.
+In the meantime, other suspicious and unsolved murders of dissidents over the previous decade were put forward by reformers as connected: Ahmad Miralaee, Ebrahim Zalzadeh, Ghafar Hosseini, Manouchehr Saneie and his wife Firoozeh Kalantari, and Ahmad Tafazzoli.
+The body of Majid Sharif (a translator and journalist who contributed to the banned publication Iran-e-Farda) was found on the side of a Tehran road on 18 November 1998, three days before the discovery of the bodies of Dariush Forouhar and his wife Parvaneh Eskandari.
 His official cause of death was "heart failure."